San Pedro Macati Church: La Virgen de la Rosa

 The statue of the La Virgen de la Rosa was brought to the Philippines from Mexico by Fr.
 Juan Delgado on August 10, 1718, via the Manila–Acapulco Galleon trade through the galleon Sacra Familia.
 One of the unique features of the statue was that it once had a reliquary in the chest of the statue which encases a very special relic – the actual piece of the hair of the Virgin Mary.
 Unfortunately, during the Philippine Revolution, the hair and the ivory hands and head of the Virgin were stolen and the whereabouts are still unknown until present.
 After the arrival of the icon, the devotion to the La Virgen de la Rosa de Macati became well known throughout San Pedro Macati.
 Due to the miracles attributed through the intercession of the La Virgen de la Rosa de Macati, Pope Francis granted a pontifical decree of pontifical coronation towards the statue on October 29, 2018.
 The canonical coronation rites were held on March 16, 2019.

+On March 15, 2024, La Virgen de la Rosa was declared as a Cultural Heritage Treasure and Patroness of the City of Makati.

 Ecclesiastical jurisdiction

-The ecclesiastical jurisdiction of the parish church encompasses barangays Poblacion (except for Santiago and Rizal Villages, which are under Saint Andrew the Apostle Parish) and Olympia in Makati.
+The ecclesiastical jurisdiction of the parish church encompasses barangays Poblacion, Valenzuela (except for Santiago and Rizal Villages, which are under Saint Andrew the Apostle Parish), and Olympia in Makati.

 The following chapels fall within under its jurisdiction: